 Public Lecture Programme

-Wexford Public Libraries are happy to announce that they have two online presentations in relation to the revolutionary period (1912-1923).
+Wexford Public Libraries are happy to announce that they have four online presentations in relation to the revolutionary period (1912-1923).

 Podcast on “Sport and War in County Wexford” by Paul Rouse